Director-layer dynamics in the antiferroelectric smectic-ZA phase of a ferroelectric nematic liquid crystal: Introduction

 The discovery of highly polar liquid crystals exhibiting a ferroelectric nematic phase (FNLCs) \cite{Nishikawa2017,Mandle2017,Mandle20172,Chen2020} – anticipated a century earlier by Born \cite{Born1916} – is certainly one of the most important recent developments in soft materials science.
 Since 2020, there has been an explosion in the synthesis and physical characterization of FNLC compounds, many based on the original molecular architectures or mixtures thereof \cite{Mandle2021,Mandle2022,Chen2022,Saha2022,Cruikshank2024,Adaka2024} and others representing distinct new types \cite{Aya2021,Manabe2021,Huang2022,Aya2024}.
 The ferroelectric phase is typically observed at temperatures below a conventional (paraelectric) nematic, although it may also form via direct transition from the isotropic state \cite{Manabe2021,Perera2023}.
 The polarization field $\vec{P}$ (average dipole moment density) coincides with the average direction of the molecular long axis – i.e., $\vec{P} \parallel \hat{n}$, where $\hat{n}$ is the nematic director – and the magnitude of $\vec{P}$ reaches values corresponding to nearly saturated polar ordering of the molecular dipoles.

 Remarkably, the ferroelectric nematic is only one member of an expanding “realm” of related ferroelectric and antiferroelectric phases \cite{Brown2021,Chen20222,Chen2023,Giesselmann2024,Karcz2024,Nishikawa2024,Strachan2024,Song2024}, including smectic phases exhibiting polar layer structures.
-One of these, dubbed the smectic-$Z_A$ phase, was first identified \cite{Chen2023} in the compound DIO \cite{Nishikawa2017} in a temperature range between uniaxial paraelectric and ferroelectric nematic phases.
-It is characterized by an antiferroelectric stacking of polarized fluid layers, with the director and alternating layer polarization fields oriented {\it parallel} to the layer planes.
-These features were determined \cite{Chen2023,Giesselmann2024} from detailed optical textural studies and polarization current measurements under alternating applied electric fields.
-Resonant carbon K-edge and off-resonant Xray scattering \cite{Chen2023} definitively established the antiferroelectric stacking (with period $2 d_0 \approx 18$~nm) and revealed a weak smectic mass density wave running normal to the polarized layers with period $d_0$.

-In terms of the layer-director structure, one may regard the smectic-$Z_A$ phase as the limit of a smectic-$C$ phase with a $90^\circ$ degree molecular tilt from the layer normal, or as the ``complement" (in terms of director orientation) of the ordinary smectic-$A$ phase.
-It is therefore of interest to explore the long wavelength director-layer fluctuation modes and viscoelastic properties of this new smectic phase.
+Of particular interest is an antiferroelectric phase, first identified in the compound DIO \cite{Nishikawa2017}, that occurs in a temperature range between the uniaxial paraelectric and ferroelectric nematic states.
+In DIO, resonant carbon K-edge and off-resonant Xray scattering, combined with measurements of polarization current, reveal antiferroelectric order accompanied by a weak mass density wave (period $d_0 = 9$~nm) running normal to $\hat{n}$ and $\vec{P}$, which alternates with period $2 d_0$ and is essentially saturated in each ``slab" making up the layered structure \cite{Chen2023}.
+These features led to the designation of a new smectic phase, the smectic-$Z_A$, where ``Z" denotes the limit of a smectic-$C$ phase with a $90^\circ$ degree director tilt from the smectic layer normal, and ``A" indicates that the smectic layers are delineated by the reversal of $\vec{P}$.
+The key features of the smectic-$Z_A$, including $\sim 10$~nm mass density wave, antiferroelectric response to alternating applied electric fields, and textures indicating a chevron layer structure (associated with temperature-dependent layer shrinkage), have also been reported on mixtures of DIO with other polar molecules \cite{Giesselmann2024}.